Nooksack, Washington: History

 A merger between Nooksack and neighboring Everson into a single city was proposed by a citizens group in February 2009 with support from local officials.
 Names for the proposed new city included "Nooksack Valley".
 The proposal was dropped in May following a unanimous vote by the Nooksack City Council to not move forward based on public feedback.

-Noosack lacks its own ZIP code due to a decision by the U.S. Postal Service in 1992 to station the postmaster in Everson, forcing the two cities to share ZIP code 98247.
+Nooksack once lacked its own ZIP code due to a decision by the U.S. Postal Service in 1992 to station the postmaster in Everson, forcing the two cities to share ZIP code 98247.
 As a result, the city was found to have lost sales tax revenue that was instead distributed to Everson based on the ZIP code.
+It now has a zip code of 98276.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.87 sqmi, all of it land.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Nooksack has a marine west coast climate, abbreviated "Cfb" on climate maps.